odlp/bluesnooze/README.md

 brew cask install odlp/bluesnooze/bluesnooze
 ```

----
+## About

-Prevent your sleeping Mac from connecting to Bluetooth accessories.
+**Bluesnooze prevents your sleeping Mac from connecting to Bluetooth accessories.**

 If you pair Bluetooth headphones or speakers with both your phone & Mac it can be frustrating when your sleeping Mac connects intermittently and disrupts the audio.

-With Bluesnooze the Bluetooth connection is switched off when your Mac sleeps, and switched back on when your Mac wakes.
+With Bluesnooze the Bluetooth connection is switched off when your Mac sleeps, and switched on when your Mac wakes.

 ![Screenshot showing Bluesnooze in the status bar](images/screenshot.png)